aviad1486/Tetris-Game/README.md

 If you have any questions or suggestions, please contact me aviad1486@gmail.com

 ## Bonus part:
-In this bonus section, we introduce an AI agent implemented with reinforcement learning that plays Tetris on its own, continuously learning to improve its performance. check out ther README in 'Tetris-deep-Q-learning-pytorch file for more information.
+In this bonus section, I introduce an AI agent implemented with reinforcement learning that plays Tetris on its own, continuously learning to improve its performance. check out the README in 'Tetris-deep-Q-learning-pytorch file for more information.
 In addition you can review this bonus part in zenodo with the trained model in this link: https://zenodo.org/records/14050436